Modern Slavery Statement

 We are also a member of UNGC LEAD.
 LEAD is a group of 33 multinationals that have been chosen out of the 13,698 UNGC members because of their history of engagement with the UN and commitment to corporate responsibility.
 We are represented on both the Global Compact LEAD and UK network’s advisory board, keeping us in touch with our peers and informing us on how we can contribute to sustainability in our immediate operations, our ecosystem and beyond.
 As a LEAD company, we submit an annual Communication on Progress against the 21 advanced criteria that support the ten Global Compact principles.
 The advanced criteria include sections on human rights, elimination of forced and compulsory labour, abolition of child labour and the elimination of discrimination.
-For details of our reporting on these areas, please see the Corporate Responsibility Report Supplement
+For details of our reporting on these areas, please see the Corporate Responsibility Report Supplement: Corporate Responsibility Report Supplement

 Arm has been a supporter of the UK Living Wage Campaign since 2015.
 The Living Wage is a voluntary higher rate of base pay (based on the cost of living) which we, as an accredited Living Wage Employer, have committed to paying all our direct employees as a minimum.

-Our Supply Chain: Assessing and Managing Risk
+Our Supply Base: Assessing and Managing Risk

 As an IP company, we do not have an extensive tiered supply base for the provision of raw materials coming into the business.
 We do, however, purchase a wide range of goods and services from approximately 2,800 diverse suppliers who operate globally, regionally, and locally.
 Our suppliers provide products and services to Arm’s IP and IoT software and device management businesses and the enterprise functions.
 This product and service portfolio includes Engineering Technology, Cloud Services, Enterprise IT infrastructure and services; and Corporate Services, including people and employee services, property and facilities management, consulting, finance, accounting and tax, legal, and marketing services.
 Our suppliers help our people to innovate and operate successfully.
 We attach great importance to the supply side of our value chain.